hashicorp/vault/website/source/intro/getting-started/secret-backends.html.md

 ## Next

-You now know about secret backends and how to operate on the mount table.
+You now know about secrets engines and how to operate on the mount table.
 This is important knowledge to move forward and learn about other secret backends.